wirepas/backend-apis/gateway_to_backend/README.md

 gateway to a Wirepas Backends, the gateway must be compliant with the API described in this document and from now on known as backend to gateway API.

-The backend to gateway API is based on a set of MQTT topics where messages are encoded encoded as [Protocol Buffers (syntax 2)][protobuf_homepage].
+The backend to gateway API is based on a set of MQTT topics where messages are encoded as [Protocol Buffers (syntax 2)][protobuf_homepage].
 All the messages in the MQTT topics have the same
 [root message][message_GenericMessage].

 The following diagram describes the topology of a full Wirepas solution